 Ailsa Bay Packaging

-Regardless, the new packaging adds even more science and detail into the mix, with lots of information portrayed elegantly on both the front and back of pack, all conjuring the thought of how much effort and science went into the creation of each release.
+Regardless, the new packaging adds even more science and detail into the mix.
+It has lots of information portrayed elegantly on both the front and back of pack.
+All conjuring the thought of how much effort and science went into the creation of each release.

 The whisky itself is superb; sweeter and peatier than the original Ailsa Bay release, but incredibly well balanced.
 This is not a peated single malt whisky that slaps you around the face like a Laphroaig or an Ardbeg, but it has a sweet, reassuring oomph to it.